Cristóbal de Mondragón

 Cristóbal de Mondragón y Otálora de Mercado (1514–1596) was a Spanish general during the Eighty Years' War.

 He was a prominent military figure of the sixteenth century, and was colonel of one of the Tercios of Flanders under the Duke of Alva, Luis de Requesens, Alexander Farnese and Count Mansfeld.
 He fought during the Eighty Years' War against the armies of William of Orange first and after Maurice of Nassau.

-His talent as a strategist led to important victories by the Spanish troops in Flanders and the Netherlands in a time of decline of Spanish domination in this region.

-Mondragón developed several military techniques like wading through tidal rivers and espionage.
+His talents in strategy and spywork led to important victories by the Spanish troops in Flanders and the Netherlands in a time of decline of Spanish domination in this region.
+Mondragón also greatly developed amphibious warfare with techniques like wading through tidal rivers.

 Life

 He arrived in Flanders in 1544 and (barring two short trips in 1570/71 and 1579) remained there the rest of his life, speaking the local language and marrying a Flemish woman.

 Early years

 Although born in Medina del Campo like his father, Mondragon came from the town of Mondragón in Gipuzkoa.
 His mother belonged to one of the most important noble and powerful families in Medina del Campo.